 Residual Disability Rider

-Platinum Advantage has a basic residual disability rider that pays a residual benefit if you have at least a 20 percent loss of duties or time, AND at least a 20 percent loss of income.
+If you still want to receive benefits even though you can partially work, you should purchase residual disability insurance rider.
+Platinum Advantage (The Standard’s disability insurance product) has a basic residual disability rider that pays a residual benefit if you have at least a 20% loss of duties or time, AND at least a 20% loss of income.

-Family Care Benefit.
-If you take time away from work to care for a family member with a serious health condition, are working at least 20 percent fewer hours and lose at least 20 percent income, you can receive a monthly benefit based on your loss of income.
-Family members include your spouse/domestic partner, parents and children (including adopted children, stepchildren and children of your domestic partner).
+- Family Care Benefit.
+If you take time away from work to care for a family member with a serious health condition, are working at least 20% fewer hours, and lose at least 20% income, you can receive a monthly benefit based on your loss of income.
+Family members include your spouse/domestic partner, parents, and children (including adopted children, stepchildren, and children of your domestic partner).
 You may claim this benefit up to two times and receive a total amount (for all claims) equal to six times your policy’s basic monthly benefit.

-Student Loan Rider.
-The rider will pay an additional benefit equal to your monthly student loan expense during your disability period.
+- Student Loan Rider.
+This rider will pay an additional benefit equal to your monthly student loan expense during your disability period.

 - Survivor Benefit.
 The policy will pay a survivor benefit for three months beyond the date of your death if you die while disability benefits or recovery benefits are being paid under this policy.

 - Automatic Increase Benefit Rider.
 The rider provides a 4% compounded increase in the base monthly benefit, without evidence of insurability, that is renewable every five years.
 If you refuse the benefit in two consecutive occurrences, you will forfeit all future increases.